-FY 2022-23 (Current Financial Year) Remarks 021-22 inancial Year) Remarks Received Pending during the resolution at year the end of year Received during the year Pending resolution at the end of year Data privacy Advertising There have been no consumer complaints received in respect of these points.
-Cyber security Delivery of essential services There have been no consum received in respect of the Restrictive trade practices received in respect of these points. e points.
+FY 2022-23 (Current Financial Year) Remarks 021-22 nancial Year) Remarks Received Pending during the resolution at year the end of year Received during the year Pending resolution at the end of year Data privacy Advertising There have been no consumer complaints received in respect of these points.
+Cyber security Delivery of essential services There have been no consume • Restrictive trade practices received in respect of these points. received in respect of these points. е рошъ.
 Unfair trade practices Others